-The Group's supply chain includes (i) third party outsourcing of the development and property management of the joint venture property; (ii) professional service consultants including legal advisors and auditors; (iii) IT infrastructure and support services and (iv) the purchase of products and services needed for general business operations including office supplies, employment of staff, rent and management of office space.
-The nature of the Group's operations is apparent by our expenditure pattern, with nearly 99% of expenditure on general operating costs, professional services, and information technology ('IT') services and support.
+The Group's supply chain includes (i) third party outsourcing of the development and property management of the joint venture property; (ii) professional service consultants including auditors, insurance and legal advisors; (iii) IT infrastructure and support services and (iv) the purchase of products and services needed for general business operations including office supplies and equipment, training of staff, rent and the management and cleaning of the Group's office space.
+These services and products support the business' day-to-day operations.
+The nature of the Group's operations is apparent by our expenditure pattern, with nearly 99.5% of expenditure on general operating costs, professional services, and information technology ('IT') services and support.
 The remaining expenditure is on other general business incidentals.

-Nearly seventy percent (70%) of the Group's operational expenditure represents development and property management costs made to the Group's joint venture partner, Vicinity.
+Eighty nine percent (89%) of the Group's operational expenditure represents development and property management costs made to the Group's joint venture partner, Vicinity.

-Professional service costs reflect consulting and legal costs, and professional advisory fees such as audit, taxation, and compliance.
+Professional service costs reflect consulting and professional advisory fees such as audit, taxation, legal and compliance.